actionml/docs.actionml.com/awssetupguide.md

 ## Requirements

- - knowledge of using a Debian derivative Linux distro, particularly Ubuntu.
+ - Knowledge of using a Debian derivative Linux distro, particularly Ubuntu.
- - an AWS account allowing EC2 instance creation and EBS block storage volumes with access to the AWS Marketplace.
+ - An AWS account allowing EC2 instance creation and EBS block storage volumes.

 ## Create

 As you create in instance pick the size of machine and storage you need and choose the option to "create new keys".
-Download the .pem file to your computer and do the equivalent of the Linux `chmod 600 /path/to/pem-file`
+Download the .pem file to your computer and do the equivalent of the Linux `chmod 600 /path/to/pem-file` so that only the file owner has permission to read and write.

 ## Login